HaileB65/RecipeApp/README.md

 # Description:

-The Vacation Finder app allows users to select a desired trip, view the itinerary, and create a personal checklist for the trip.
-Application administrators have the ability to create and edit trips along with their destinations.
+The Recipe app allows users to create a recipe and upload it to a web page via postman.

 # Pictures: